Is Shinjuku Kabukicho Safe at Night? 2026 Honest Guide to Scams & Safe Spots

 For a low-stress evening, a good route is to eat around Shinjuku 3-chome or Omoide Yokocho first, then walk into Kabukicho to see Central Road and the Godzilla Head, and leave before you feel tired or pressured to make random nightlife decisions.

-What Should You Do If You Get Overcharged in Kabukicho?
+What to Do If You Get Overcharged in Kabukicho

 In practice, prevention is much easier than solving the problem afterward.
 That is why the best strategy is to avoid street-tout venues completely, check prices before ordering, and use cash or a trusted card only at reputable places.